 (1 Cor 1:27-29)

 It is not the cracks of interest to me, but the people falling through them!
 And I am convinced that part of the reason the Lord allows some of us to get beaten up so much by religion is so they will realize, as I have, the tremendous need to minister to these people.
-That is why I'm creating this site, and why I'm painstakingly describing my experiences, some of which are obviously "political suicide" to reveal in ministry.
-If after reading my history (and there is more to come here), you come to the conclusion that "If THIS guy can be blessed of the Lord, certainly so can I!", then I will rejoice with you, shake your hand, and tell you with a big glaring smile: Yes!
-YOU sure can!
+That is why I've created this site, and am painstakingly describing my experiences, some of which are obviously "political suicide" to reveal in ministry.
+If after reading my history (and there is more to come here), you come to the conclusion that "If THIS guy can be blessed of the Lord, certainly so can I!", then I will rejoice with you, shake your hand, and tell you with a big glaring smile: Yes, YOU sure can!

 Coming toward the present